The Charmey Museum is housed in the former Platzhaus of the neighbouring village of Bellegarde (Jaun).

-The Musée de Charmey collections comprise donations by private patrons and artists, as well as its own acquisitions.
+The Charmey Museum’s collections are built up through donations from individuals and artists, as well as through acquisitions.